videojs/video.js/docs/guides/languages.md

 ### File Naming

-Translations are always found in the `lang/` directory.
+Translations are found in the `lang/` directory.

-Each file's name should be the [standard language code][lang-codes] that is most appropriate.
-For example, "es" for Spanish or "zh-CN" for Chinese.
+Each file's name should be the [standard language code][lang-codes] that is most appropriate, with a `.json` extension.
+For example, "es.json" for Spanish or "zh-CN.json" for simplified Chinese.

-Finally, each file's extension is always `.json`.

 ### Updating an Existing Translation